Some answers to the most common questions that we get asked.

 A. The dog's favourite Toy: a Tuggy Toy or Ball and/or Special treats: Liver Cake, Cheese, Sausage.

 (we would suggest only using these when teaching & training your dog in order for the reward to stay 'high value').

-By using a 'high value' reward during training sessions the dog will associate desired behaviour with a positive experience and then through repetition learn the skills required for agility.
+By using a 'high value' reward during training sessions the dog will associate the desired behaviour with a positive experience and then through repetition learn the skills required for agility.